ankitdhall/lidar_camera_calibration/README.md

 The package uses `aruco_ros` and a slightly modified `aruco_mapping` as dependencies, both of which are available in the `dependencies` folder in this repository.

+The `lidar_camera_calibration/pointcloud_fusion` provides a script to fuse point clouds obtained from two stereo cameras.
+Both of which were extrinsically calibrated using a LiDAR and `lidar_camera_calibration`.
+More details to follow.

 ## Contents
 1. [Setup](#setup)
 2. [Getting Started](#getting-started)